 Perris Lake High School uses research-based educational practices to drive instruction such as DII, Data driven instruction, and AVID strategies like Cornell note taking and WICOR.
-Since the implication of 1-1 technology, instructors have begun using technology in their classrooms.
+Teachers have also incorporated strategies discussed in their Inovate Ed. meetings Since the implication of 1-1 technology, instructors have begun using technology in their classrooms.
 Haiku, Google Classroom and Go-Guardian are used to improve success.
 Students are being instructed on the use of Infinite Campus and regularly check their grades.